 - Concentration.
-The MMU calculates that in the first six months of 2014, zero hours in the DASR Market failed the three pivotal supplier test. - Supply.
+In the first nine months of 2014, zero hours in the DASR Market would have failed the three pivotal supplier test. - Supply.
 The DASR Market is a must offer market.
 Any resources that do not make an offer have their offer set to \$0 per MW.
 DASR is calculated by the day-ahead market solution as the lesser of the thirty minute energy ramp rate or the emergency maximum MW minus the day-ahead dispatch point for all on-line units.
-For the first six months of 2014, the average available hourly DASR was 40,768 MW. - Demand.
+For the first nine months of 2014, the average available hourly DASR was 45,282 MW. - Demand.
 The DASR requirement in 2014 is 6.27 percent of peak load forecast, down from 6.91 percent in 2013.
-The DASR MW purchased averaged 5,951 MW per hour for the first six months of 2014.
+The average DASR MW purchased was 6,419 MW per hour for the first nine months of 2014.

-- Withholding.
+• Withholding.
 Economic withholding remains an issue in the DASR Market.
 The direct marginal cost of providing DASR is zero.
 All offers greater than zero constitute economic withholding.
-On June 30, 2014, 11.2 percent of resources offered DASR at levels above \$5 per MW. - DR. Demand resources are eligible to participate in the DASR Market.
-As of June 30, 2014, six demand resources have entered offers for DASR.
+As of September 30, 2014, 9.8 percent of resources offered DASR at levels above \$5 per MW,